phanimaridu/mc2-sms/readme.txt

 A School maintenance application (Designed for MC2 STEM HIGH SCHOOL)

 If you are looking for Spring Web MVC Rest Application with JDBC Role based security clone security-initial branch.
 - Security implemented by using Spring UserDataService and spring-data-jpa.
-  - Staff Rest Controller implemented with GET,PUT,POST,DELETE (Complies with Richardson Maturity Model Level - 2 Standards)
+- User Rest Controller implemented with GET,PUT,POST,DELETE (Complies with Richardson Maturity Model Level - 2 Standards)
 - Sample Spring Unit Test cases and Web Integration Test cases provided in this branch.

 Technologies Used